altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

             "license": "Creative Commons",
             "locale": "en_US",
             "title": "",
-            "~doc": "List of uuid which is recommended to take prior this ContentItem", "preRecommendations": [],
+            "@doc": "List of uuid which is recommended to take prior this ContentItem", "preRecommendations": [],
             "isAssessment": true
         },

         "body": {
-            "~doc": "The models section includes data passed to", "models": {
+            "@doc": "The models section includes domain data", "models": {
-                "question": {
+                "@doc": "The question model is required for assessment item", "question": {
-                    "prompt": "Answer the following $expression",
+                    "@doc": "Within the question model, at minimum there is the prompt property", "prompt": "Answer the following $expression",
                     "expression": "$num1 + $num2",
                     "num1": 5,